ocean-transport/ocean-transport.github.io/_sources/group_members.md

 ## PhD Students

 ### Prani Nalluri
 Prani is a PhD student in the APAM department.
+They are funded by the DOE CSGF fellowship.

 ### Andrew Fagerheim
 Andrew is a PhD student in the APAM department.
+He is funded by the NSF GRFP fellowship.

 ## Postdocs